-- o changes in the demand for our products and services; - o the introduction of competitive databases or services; - o the pricing of access to our databases; - the nature, pricing and timing of other products and services provided to our collaborators; - changes in the research and development budgets of our collaborators and potential collaborators; - o depreciation expense from capital expenditures; - acquisition, licensing and other costs related to the expansion of our operations, including operating losses of acquired businesses such as Synteni and Hexagen Limited; - losses and expenses related to our investments in joint ventures and businesses, including our proportionate share of operating losses of our diaDexus, LLC, joint venture with SmithKline Beecham Corporation: - o payments of milestones, license fees or research payments under the terms of our increasing number of external alliances; and - expenses related to, and the results of, litigation and other proceedings relating to intellectual property rights (including the lawsuits filed by Affymetrix, Inc. described below).
+- the introduction of competitive databases or services, including public domain databases; - the pricing of access to our databases; - the nature, pricing and timing of other products and services provided to our collaborators; - changes in the research and development budgets of our collaborators and potential collaborators; - depreciation expense from capital expenditures; - acquisition, licensing and other costs related to the expansion of our operations, including operating losses of acquired businesses such as Synteni and Hexagen; - losses and expenses related to our investments in joint ventures and businesses, including our proportionate share of operating losses of our diaDexus, LLC, joint venture with SmithKline Beecham Corporation; - payments of milestones, license fees or research payments under the terms of our increasing number of external alliances; and - expenses related to, and the results of, litigation and other proceedings relating to intellectual property rights (including the lawsuits filed by Affymetrix, Inc. described below).